 DSKG meets the first Saturday of the month, 12:30-2:30, at the North Domingo Baca Multigenerational Center, 7521 Carmel Avenue, NE Albuquerque (2 blocks north of Paseo Del Norte, immediately west of Wyoming Avenue).

-Dropped Stitch Knitters & knitting/crocheting friends lovingly created 52 soft chemo caps that were donated to the Lovelace Cancer Center in Albuquerque, NM, for their cancer patients.
-Melissa Blacklock, the Lovelace Cancer Center contact, said that the patients were very appreciative of receiving a soft, cozy hat.
+Dropped Stitch Knitters & knitting/crocheting friends lovingly created 51 soft chemo caps in 2024 that were donated to the Lovelace Cancer Center in Albuquerque, NM, for their cancer patients.

 01/12

-If you can help with this worthwhile project, please make a chemo cap and bring it to our next DSKG meeting.
-We collected 24 caps in March that were donated to the Lovelace Chemo Center.
-Since caps should be soft, easy to make (so we can make more of them!), and not have holes that would reveal the wearer’s hairless scalp, search on sites like Ravelry for appropriate free patterns.
+Our total chemo cap donation count for 2024 is 51.
+If you can help with this worthwhile project, please make a chemo cap (there are numerous free patterns on Ravelry) and bring it to any DSKG meeting.
+The design for chemo caps for donation should be simple (so we can make more of them!), created with soft yarn, and not have holes that would reveal the wearer's hairless scalp.
+Hats should not be knitted or crocheted out of animal fibers due to itchiness & possible allergies.

 Hats for Sailors’ mission is to provide deployed sailors of the U.S. Navy and Coast Guard with handmade wool hats.
 Their policy is to supply hats for every sailor on the ship(s) selected.
 We will continue to collect hats to send each May and November.